rayyjeb/Decrypt-Game-Official/README.md

 - **Infiltrate the ctOS Server:** Your mission is to help the protagonist successfully infiltrate the highly secure ctOS server.
 - **Bypass Security Questions:** The ctOS server is protected by a series of complex security questions.
 Decode these questions and provide the correct answers to progress.
-- **Erase Personal Data:** Reach the core of the server and delete all personal data to complete the game's objective.

 ### Key Features